 Note that GMI should include not just base salary but also any bonuses and tips.1

-Your only children you may be obligated to financially support are:
+Under Nevada child support law, your only children you may be obligated to financially support are:

 - under 18 years old (minor);